Zengage: Reception

-Nemrem received mixed reviews from critics upon release.
+Zengage received mixed reviews from critics upon release.
 On Metacritic, the game holds a score of 65/100 based on 5 reviews, indicating "mixed or average reviews".
-JC Fletcher of Joystiq felt that being released alongside Picopict caused it to be overlooked when it was released in Japan.
+JC Fletcher of Joystiq felt that being released alongside Pictobits caused it to be overlooked when it was released in Japan.
 In their group review of DSiWare games, GameSpy writers Brian Altano and Brian Miggels gave it a rating of 'worthless', suggesting that the name Zengage feels "pompous" due to it lacking engaging gameplay.
 They also criticized it for not having a memorable style or "Zen-like qualities".
 They suggested that it was boring and a waste of money.
 Jon Jordan of Pocket Gamer felt it was "nothing to get excited about", and that a person's enjoyment of the game is more about whether they like cerebral puzzles or not.
 They also praised the presentation as "pleasant" despite also being "fairly muted".

 Craig Harris of IGN praised it for enhancing the concept of slide puzzles, a genre which he criticized for being over-saturated on DSiWare due to the ease of making them.
 He also noted it as one of the most challenging DSiWare games, praising its soundtrack as "brilliantly relaxing" and commented that the relaxing music was meant to keep players caLm during the game's most difficult puzzles.
 He did not enjoy it much, but felt that people who like difficult games would.
 On the other hand, Neil Ronaghan of Nintendo World Report praised it for its depth, calling its aesthetic "cool and somewhat creepy".